MartianZoo/solarnet/README.md

 Inside the open-source app mentioned above is *already* an extremely accurate (~99.9%) game engine.
 And inside the official app mentioned above is already a game engine.
 So why do we need a third?

-Well, first: because I wanted to.
+Answer: we don't.
+I just wanted to.

-Also, I'm trying to do it differently.
+I am taking a different approach, though.
 All the cards, milestones, etc. are *[just data](https://github.com/MartianZoo/solarnet/blob/main/canon/src/main/java/dev/martianzoo/tfm/canon/cards.json5)* and don't require custom programming (except for the ones that do).
 These game components express their behaviors using a specification language called **Pets** created just for this purpose.
-Expressions of card behaviors written in Pets are also suitable for conversion into natural-language instructions, or even the iconographic language used by the printed cards.
-The hope is to eventually have a situation where every card *must* do exactly what it says it does (in words and in icons), because it couldn't do otherwise.
+Expressions of card behaviors written in Pets would also be suitable for conversion into natural-language instructions, or even the iconographic language used by the printed cards.
+This would in theory create a situation where every card *must* do exactly what it says it does (in words and in icons), because it couldn't do otherwise.

-But when it comes down to it, I don't know what this project will be useful for yet, and maybe nothing.
+But when it comes down to it, I don't know what this project will be useful for yet.
+Maybe it would be good for training AI players against.
+But maybe nothing.

 ## Goals